Website Error Messages: What’s Normal and What’s Not

 404 Not Found

-Certificate errors—The site’s security certificate is not trusted—pop up when the security of a site is either unknown or known to be unsafe.
-In some cases, this can mean the certificate was not properly configured or the site is illegitimate (and usually pretending to be something it’s not, like your online bank).
+These messages can mean the certificate was not properly configured or the site is illegitimate (and usually pretending to be something it’s not, such as your online bank).
 Regardless, you should click away from that URL.

 Phishing and Malware